-1. INTRODUCTION
+1. Introduction

 Independently rotating wheels (IRWs) mounted on inside frame bogies are often used in trams and in all vehicles that require a low floor arrangement.
-This layout is very interesting as it allows to access the wheels for maintenance without the need to lower the wheelset or to lift the carbody up as required with conventional wheelsets.
+This layout is very interesting as it allows to access the wheels for maintenance just lifting one side of the bogie frame at a time, without the need to lower the wheelset or to lift the carbody up as required with conventional wheelsets.

 The absence of the torsional constraint between the wheels leads nevertheless to premature wear of wheel flanges, as the bogie tends to run skewed and with one or more wheel flanges in continuous contact with rail gauge corner.
 The gravitational stiffness prove to be insufficient to restore the central position of the wheelsets.
-This evidence, clear already in the '70s of the last century, explains why no IRW-equipped vehicles are used in conventional railways.
+This evidence, clear already in the 70s of the last century, explains why no IRW-equipped vehicles are used in conventional railways.

-In order to overcome this drawback allowing at same time a dramatically improved running gear maintainability, the fully passive "apparently" independently rotating wheels wheelset (AIR Wheelset for short) was developed and patented.
+In order to overcome this drawback allowing at same time a dramatically improved running gear maintainability, the fully passive "apparently" independently rotating wheels wheelset (AIR wheelset for short) was developed and patented [1].

-Although the reader is referred to another paper to get a detailed description of the solution in terms of mechanical design, it can be shortly said that it consists of two wheels supported on hollow supports by a specific bearings arrangement which is able to withstand both lateral and vertical loads acting on each single wheel.
-This function is critical as the absence of a conventional axle does not provide any equalization of the lateral forces acting on the two wheels.
+Although the reader is referred to another paper [2] to get a detailed description of the solution in terms of mechanical design, it can be shortly said that it consists of two wheels supported on hollow supports by a specific arrangement of the bearings, which is able to withstand both lateral and vertical loads acting on each single wheel.
+This function is critical, as the absence of a conventional axle does not provide any equalization of the lateral forces acting on the two wheels.
 The design makes use of bearings recently developed for inboard bearings high-speed vehicles (Fig. 1).